Commonwealth of Pennsylvania

 Our chapter was founded in 1906 with 23 members, making it the oldest chapter in the state.
 The Tiadaghton name was selected in 1953, and in 1972 the chapter was officially chartered.

 P.O.
 Box 75, Harleysville, PA 19438 - (610) 326-3874

 Valley Forge Audubon Society

 Eva R. Meng was kind enough to make a gift upon her death of 86 acres of open space in Lower Frederick Township to the Valley Forge Audubon Society.
 This land is now known as the Eva R. Meng Wildlife Preserve and Bird Sanctuary of the Valley Forge Audubon Society…

 Welcome to the home page of the Wapiti Audubon Society.
 The Wapiti Audubon Society is a chapter of the National Audubon Society, and is located in west central Pennsylvania.
 The Wapiti Chapter boasts a membership of approximately 180 people…

-The West Chester Bird Club was founded in 1910, making it one of the oldest continually active bird clubs in the USA.
-It is based in West Chester, the county seat of Chester County in south-east Pennsylvania.
-In addition to field trips and evening programs, the club participates in the National Audubon Society`s Christmas Bird Count and the North American Migration Count.
-Club members have published an Annotated List of Chester County Birds.
-Information is provided on the club field trips and programs, as well as links to other sites of interest to birders.
+The West Chester Bird Club was founded in 1910, making it one of the oldest continually active bird clubs in the United States.
+We are based in West Chester, the county seat of Chester County, in south-east Pennsylvania.
+In addition to field trips and evening programs, the club participates in the National Audubon Society's Christmas Bird Count, winter feeder counts, the Pennsylvania Migration Count and local breeding bird counts.
+Membership is open to anyone with an interest in birds.
+No previous birding experience is necessary.

 The Wyncote Audubon Society is one of the oldest nature oriented clubs in North America.
 It was founded in 1914 as the Wyncote Bird Club and birding continues to be one of our primary activities.
 In 1970 we became a chapter of the National Audubon Society and now have over 2000 members in the Philadelphia/Eastern Montgomery County region.